StaPH-B/docker-builds/.github/PULL_REQUEST_TEMPLATE.md

 *Leave them blank if you're stuck!*

 ### 1. Repository Standards
-*These are also checked in github actions.
-Don't panic if one or more of these fail.
 - [ ] **Pathing:** Files are in `build-files/<tool_name>/<version>/` (lowercase).
 - [ ] **Stages:** Dockerfile includes both `AS app` and `AS test` stages.
 - [ ] **Runtime:** `WORKDIR` is set to `/data` and a `CMD` is defined.